goodone-dev/go-boilerplate/README.md

     ```bash
     make up
     ```
     This command builds and starts the application, database, and other services.

-The API will be accessible at `http://localhost:8080`.
+The API by default will be accessible at `http://localhost:8080`.

-To stop all services, run `make down`.
+2. **Stop the services**:
+    ```bash
+    make down
+    ```
+    This command stops all services.

 #### Option 2: Locally
 This method requires you to run the database and other services on your local machine.